-The committee will advise the OTC in implementing Section 120 of Keep Oregon Moving by:
+The Policy Advisory Committee's recommendation advised the OTC in implementing Section 120 of Keep Oregon Moving by:

-- Evaluating options to implement value pricing to reduce congestion on I-5 and I-205 in the Portland area based on policy considerations provided by the OTC.
+- Evaluating options to implement congestion pricing to reduce congestion on I-5 and I-205 in the Portland area based on policy considerations provided by the OTC.

 - Considering public input for the various options.

 - Considering benefits, effects and strategies to address potential impacts.

-- Providing input and recommendation on value pricing to the OTC to inform their proposal to the Federal Highway Administration.
+- Providing input and recommendation on congestion pricing to the OTC to inform their proposal to the Federal Highway Administration.